 This course is designed to identify the uses of coded data and health information in reimbursement and payment systems appropriate to all health care settings and managed care.
 (2 sch: 3 hr. lecture)

-HIT 2713 Health Care Supervision
+HIT 2713 Health Care Supervision This course includes basic principles of management and supervision with emphasis on

-This course includes basic principles of management and supervision with emphasis on the health information setting.
+Credit, three semester hours HIT 2812 Performance Improvement Techniques the health information setting.
 (3 sch: 3 hr. lecture)